TurboVNC/turbovnc/BUILDING.md

 ### Mac

-- Xcode 4.1 or later (OS X 10.7.x or later SDK required)
+- Xcode 4.1 or later (OS X/macOS 10.7.x or later SDK required)

 - JDK 8 or OpenJDK 8 or later
   * Download the